Frequently Asked Questions About Giving to OSC

 “Each of you must give as you have made up your mind, not reluctantly or under compulsion, for God loves a cheerful giver”

-CAN I GIVE ONLINE OR SETUP AUTOMATIC GIVING?
+CAN I SETUP AUTOMATIC GIVING?